 After the amount of material on and around the machine has been reduced sufficiently using the brush/broom and scoop, the vacuum cleaner may be used.
-Be advised that vacuuming a large amount of chips at one time, however small the chips are, will clog the hose in short order, and you will lose more time unclogging the hose than you thought to gain by vacuuming.
+Be advised that vacuuming a large number of chips at one time, however small the chips are, will clog the hose in short order, and you will lose more time unclogging the hose than you thought to gain by vacuuming.

 CLEANING UP METALS

 The aforesaid issues apply with metal chips – the metal chips will more readily clog a vacuum cleaner hose.
 Avoid wet-vacuuming.
 Coolant/oil and metal fines form a slurry which, when left in the vacuum hose, coagulates (especially if it’s further mixed with ButterBoard, Axson board or other polymers) and eventually reduces the inside diameter – the hoses get heavier and more unwieldy.
 Moreover, and more importantly, the oil in the coolant degrades the polymer vacuum attachments, greatly reducing their useful life the connecting ends crumble.

 SHOULD ANY LIQUID BE VACUUMED?

 Coolant on the floor, whether over-sprayed/leaked from a mill or dripped from a vacuum cleaner hose, is considered to be an oil spill and as such is subject to federal regulations because it is unsafe, as well as being unsightly.
 Clean up all spills immediately.
 Avoid spills dripped from a hose by placing a bucket or an absorbent cloth under the end of the hose when finished vacuuming.